mcarvin8/apex-tests-git-delta/README.md

 The tests are determined by looking at all commit messages in the commit range and extracting them with a regular expression defined in a text file.

-For example, if the user creates a file named `regex.txt` in their repository with the below regular expression, the plugin will extract all test classes that are found with this expression and return a space-separated string with unique test classes.
+For example, if the user provides the below regular expression via the `--regular-expression` flag, the plugin will extract all test classes that are found with this expression and return a space-separated string with unique test classes.

 ```
 [Aa][Pp][Ee][Xx]::(.*?)::[Aa][Pp][Ee][Xx]